EthanLeo-LYX/BiDeV/README.md

 @inproceedings{liu2025bidev,
-  title={BiDeV: Bilateral Defusing Verification for Complex Claim Fact-Checking}, author={Yuxuan Liu and Hongda Sun and Wenya Guo and Xinyan Xiao and Cunli Mao and Zhengtao Yu and Rui Yan}, booktitle={Proceedings of the AAAI Conference on Artificial Intelligence}, year={2025}
+  title={BiDeV: Bilateral Defusing Verification for Complex Claim Fact-Checking}, author={Yuxuan Liu and Hongda Sun and Wenya Guo and Xinyan Xiao and Cunli Mao and Zhengtao Yu and Rui Yan}, booktitle={Proceedings of the 39th Annual AAAI Conference on Artificial Intelligence}, year={2025}
 }
 ```